1MROBI/Coffee-Sales-Dashboard/README.md

 # ☕️ Coffee-Sales-Dashboard
-Using Excel dashboard for concise, visual data analysis and reporting.
+Using MS-Excel to build Interactive dashboard for concise, visual data analysis and reporting.

 ## Overview